bullhorn/dataloader/README.md

 dataloader deleteAttachments <path/to/<EntityName>.csv
 ```

-The provided CSV file requires an `id` column and a `parentEntityID` column.
+The provided CSV file must contain an `id` column and a `parentEntityID` column.
 The `id` column will contain the Bullhorn internal IDs of the files to delete and the `parentEntityID` column will contain the Bullhorn internal IDs of the entity the file is attached to.
 The provided CSV file must start with the name of the entity.
 For more information, see the [wiki](https://github.com/bullhorn/dataloader/wiki/Commands#deleteattachments).

 ## Console Output